 Default Compression Values

-If the compression type, compression level and block size are not defined, the default is no compression, and the block size is set to the Server Configuration Parameter block_size.
+If the compression type, compression level and block size are not defined, the default is , and the block size is set to the Server Configuration Parameter block_size.

 Precedence of Compression Settings